Our Curriculum Intent

 Key Stage 4 Courses

 Following the school decision to adopt the shortened Key Stage 3 model, students begin their GCSE courses in year 9.
-The department currently uses the AQA Linear GCSE course which, with all MFL GCSEs, is based on 60% controlled speaking and writing coursework and 40% exams in listening and reading skills.
-The GCSE course builds and extends upon the key areas of MFL studied in Key Stage 3 and also covers age appropriate and interesting topics such as new technology, the environment, healthy lifestyles and relationships with friends and family.
+The department currently uses the AQA Linear GCSE course which consists of equal weight across all disciplines: Listening, Speaking, Reading, Writing.
+The GCSE course builds and extends upon the key areas of MFL studied in Key Stage 3 and also covers age appropriate and interesting topics across the three themes of the New AQA GCSE qualification.

 Key Stage 4 Options

-Pupils in Year 9 have the option of taking on another language at GCSE.
-This year, we have offered Italian as an additional language for current Year 9 pupils, which they will study alongside their core language (Spanish).
+Pupils in Year 9 have the option of taking on another GCSE language.
+Our GCSE Italian programme is very successful and we are pleased to now offer both German and French as options which pupils will study alongside their core language (Spanish).

-The department takes pride in delivering high quality objective led lessons following the three part structure and using a wide range of differentiated and stimulating activities and resources.
+The department takes pride in delivering high quality, stimulating lessons which are tailored by each teacher to the group and the pupils they are teaching.
+This means that our pupils are supported in learning the language that will help them be successful in their exams and beyond.
 There are good relationships between staff and pupils and a positive working atmosphere in lessons.
-Pupils have three one hour lessons in key stage 3 and three in key stage 4 and homework is set at least once a week for all pupils.
-All MFL classrooms are equipped with interactive whiteboards and wireless access to the school network and internet.
-Pupils in years 9, 10 and 11 have their own netbooks for use in lessons and computer facilities are available for younger pupils to use.
+Pupils have 3 hours of lessons in Key Stage 3 and 3 ½ hours in Key Stage 4 and we also set a range of independent Crucial Knowledge tasks for pupils to complete outside of the classroom.
+All MFL classrooms are equipped with large flatscreen televisions and wireless access to the school network and internet.
+Pupils across the school have their own iPads for use in lessons and there are additional computer facilities are available in the ICT suites.

-There is a weekly languages support session open to all pupils, which takes place after school on Wednesdays (3pm – 4pm).
-GCSE students also have the opportunity to attend extra classes after school and study days prior to their
+There is a weekly languages support session open to all pupils, which takes place after school for KS3 and KS4 pupils.
+This year, we will include Spanish, French, Italian & German.
+GCSE students also have the opportunity to attend extra classes after school and study days prior to their exams.